DuckyBlender/duck_transcriber/README.md

 - `/summarize`: Summarizes the voice, audio, or video note in the reply message
 - `/caveman`: Transcribes the voice, audio, or video note in the reply message in a "caveman" style

+### Developer Commands

+- `/check`: Report Telegram webhook queue status (pending updates, last error)
+- `/reset`: Reset webhook with `drop_pending_updates=true`

+These commands are only available to the developer whose Telegram user ID is set via the `DEV_TELEGRAM_ID` environment variable.
+If `DEV_TELEGRAM_ID` is not set, the bot ignores these commands.

+Why this exists: when the Lambda handler returns a non-200 response, Telegram will retry the same webhook delivery.
+This can create a resend loop and queue backlog.
+The developer commands allow monitoring the queue and forcefully resetting the webhook with `drop_pending_updates=true` to clear the backlog.

+Maybe in the future, I'll make a fork of Teloxide that would be specially made to be run on serverless functions.

 ## Technical Details

 - The bot is built using the `teloxide` crate for interacting with the Telegram API.